fyliu/docker-mkdocs/docs/usage.md

 ### Why we made a docker image for it

 We want to make it very easy for Hack for LA projects to maintain documentation.
-Having a docker image would allow:
+Having a docker image allows:

 - Hack for LA
-    - one location to update the mkdocs setup for all projects
+    - one location to setup and update the mkdocs installation for all projects
-- projects
+- Projects
-    - time saving of not having to set up mkdocs
+    - to save time on mkdocs setup
-    - the flexibility to customize configuration even though the image is the same across projects
+    - the flexibility to customize configuration
-- devs
+- Developers
-    - time saving of not having to set up mkdocs
+    - to save time on installing mkdocs locally
-    - to use a simple command to serve and work on documentation locally
+    - to use a simple command to serve and work on documentation

 ## Mkdocs docker image

 ### How to use it

 #### Add it to a project

-1. Copy this file into your project.

-    ``` bash
-    .github/workflows/ci.yml
-    ```

-    This workflow automates deployment to gh-pages.
-Make sure you have Pages set to deploy from the `gh-pages` branch.
+##### Setup the local mkdocs service

 1. Create `docker-compose.mkdocs.yml`.